Many of us liken a dripping or bleeding nose to a faucet. Well, your nose is indeed just like a faucet: it has valves inside to regulate airflow!

 As both an otolaryngologist and facial plastic surgeon, Dr. Yagoda is able to both restore the function of the nose along with improving its appearance.
 Call our New York City/NYC/Manhattan office today to schedule your comprehensive rhinoplasty consultation.

 Rhinoplasty to repair the nasal valves and improve the appearance and function of the nose can be performed in Dr. Yagoda’s New York City/Manhattan office-based surgical facility or in a NYC hospital, under local anesthetic with IV sedation or under general anesthesia.
 This nasal plastic surgery procedure takes between 45 minutes and two hours.
 The exact surgical technique is uniquely tailored by the plastic surgeon for each patient but most of the time, all incisions are made internally and there are no visible scars.
 Sometimes, an incision is made at the base of the nostrils and the incision is carefully hidden.
+For the right patients, Dr. Yagoda offers a newer, minimally invasive technique using Latera.
+Latera is an absorbable implant (same material that is used for many sutures) that supports weak cartilages and improves breathing and air flow.
+Results can last up to two years with Latera.

 You can return to work in about a week after your nasal valve functional rhinoplasty surgery and you’ll be able to use a stationary bike or treadmill by the second week.
 By the third week, you can return to full activities.
 Although you’ll see immediate improvement, your nose’s shape and your profile will continue to refine over the next 12 to 18 months.